melroy89/repo_pull_sync_docker_image/README.md

 Normally, GitLab Community Edition (GitLab CE) only offers you to mirroring repositories via `push` direction.
 This Docker image with yaml file + scheduler allows you to sync a repository via `pull` mirror direction!
 Have the GitLab mirror pull feature for free!
 Use the steps below.

+If the rebase fails the pipeline aborts (no git push).

 ## Docker Image

 We are following Docker image in our pipeline: [danger89/repo_mirror_pull](https://hub.docker.com/r/danger89/repo_mirror_pull) ([source](./Dockerfile))